iter8-tools/iter8/mkdocs/docs/usage/metrics/using-metrics.md

 # Using Metrics in Experiments

 !!! abstract "Finding and using metrics"
     Find metrics available in your cluster using the `kubectl get metrics.iter8.tools` command.
-Use metrics in experiments by referencing them in `spec.criteria` stanza.
+Use metrics in experiments by referencing them in `spec.criteria` field.

 ## Listing metrics
 iter8 metrics are Kubernetes resources which means you can list them using `kubectl get`.